Cockatrice/Magic-Spoiler/README.md

 Travis CI is run daily on a cron job basis.

 ## Errors ##
-Noticed an error?
+Noticed an error in the card data?
 Check out our [Contributing file](https://github.com/Cockatrice/Magic-Spoiler/blob/master/.github/CONTRIBUTING.md) for information on how to help!

 ## Running ##

 ### Requirements ###
- * Python 2.7
+ * Python 3.6
  * several Python Modules (see [requirements.txt](https://github.com/Cockatrice/Magic-Spoiler/blob/master/requirements.txt))

 ```